- TOP

 Care must be taken when designing parts that are fixed with screws or bolts, or products that use reaction force generated by intentionally deforming, such as springs.
 Unlike creep, changes cannot be seen from the outside, so pre-analysis can prevent quality problems.

-Typical software for cyclic fatigue analysis, creep analysis, and stress relaxation analysis are Dassault Systèmes' "Abaqus", Siemens Software's "NX Nastran", and Ansys' "LS-DYNA".
+Representative software for cyclic fatigue analysis, creep analysis, and stress relaxation analysis include "Abaqus" from Dassault Systèmes, "NX Nastran" from Siemens Software, and "LS-DYNA" from Ansys.

 Impact analysis